TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 ## Error Handling

-Are you feeling relaxed?
-Well don't, because in the world of mapping anything can happen, at ANY TIME, and there are plenty of ways that a mapping can fail due to variations in the input data.
-Are you feeling stressed?
-Well don't, because Bloblang makes handling errors easy.
+There are many ways that a mapping can fail due to variations in the input data.
+Bloblang makes handling errors easy.

-First, let's take a look at what happens when errors _aren't_ handled, change your input to the following:
+First, let's take a look at what happens when errors *are not* handled.
+Change your input to the following:

 ```json
 {